GeoNode/documentation/usage/managing_datasets/uploading_datasets.rst

      ``Total upload size exceeds 100.0 MB.
 Please try again with smaller files.``

      This means that there is an upload size limit of 100 MB.
-An user with administrative access can change the upload limits at the `admin panel <../../admin/upload-size-limits/index.html#upload-size-limits>`__.
+An user with administrative access can change the upload size limits at the `admin panel for size limits <../../admin/upload-size-limits/index.html#upload-size-limits>`__.

+     Similarly, for the following error message:

+     ``The number of active parallel uploads exceeds 5.
+Wait for the pending ones to finish.``

+     You can modify the upload parallelism limits at the `admin panel for parallelism limits <../../admin/upload-parallelism-limit/index.html#upload-parallelism-limits>`__.